• About The Emerald Palate

 Grab a Softee at Aloha Ola Farm Stand

-website | area: Kilauea (get directions) | hours: weekdays 11 am – 5 pm Mon – Sat
+website | area: Kilauea (get directions) | hours: 9 AM – 5 PM Mon – Sat, closed Sun

 If you’re visiting the North Shore, Aloha Ola Farm Stand is a must visit.
 It’s at the mouth of the community center that hosts the Anaina Hou Farmers Market.
-Google Maps will say you need to do this wild u-turn route to get there if coming from east Kauai, but ignore it.
+Google Maps may say you need to do this wild u-turn route to get there if coming from east Kauai, but ignore it.
 You can definitely make a left into the community center and farm stand from this direction!

 The stand has goodies like jams, apparel, and dried fruits to take home as souvenirs.
 But it’s their smoothies, bowls, and frostees that are the real draw.
 Depending on your hunger level you can get a bunch of things to try, but if you can only eat one thing make sure it’s the frostee.